MrWolfcan/GreenCodeInterview/README.txt

 3) download the latest Chrome web browser.
 4) cd into project directory and run 'npm test'
 5) if there is a lot of free RAM on your device, you can try to add '--parallel' into "test" within package.json which will run test simultaneously.
+If you have problems with timeout, set higher limit on the same place.
 6) if everything runs fine, you should get same output as you can see in 'output1.png' and 'output2.png'.

 (7) Tests were supposed to run on the Selenium grid at 'http://81.95.108.25:4444/' from Jenkins job at 'http://81.95.108.25:8080/', unfortunately there are some issues with web elements and callbacks on the grid.
 I tried to make it work, but I wasn't able to fix it in time.
 Always when I do this, there is a lot of debugging, because the grid handles tests differently then local.
 (At least it seems that way)

-I totally forgot about comments, please write your questions down and I will try my best to explain.
+Also, I totally forgot about comments, please write your questions down and I will try my best to explain.

 API TEST:
 __________